There's one dilemma still plaguing some mobile phone users: how to avoid data roaming charges.

 Leave Your Phone at Home

 If you're worried about racking up a ton of data, you may want to instead leave your phone home and rely on a rental or loaner phone for international travel.
 Several carriers, such as Verizon, offer loaners and rentals for your international needs.
-You can also rely on certain sites international cell phone rental sites, such as One SimCard or CellularAbroad.
+You can also rely on certain international cell phone rental sites, such as One SimCard or CellularAbroad.

 How to Turn Data Roaming On and Off